Skip to main content

 Masyr told investors that producers of Christian and right-wing movies are “coming to us” to take advantage of SalemNow’s revenue-sharing deals and ability to cross-promote releases.

-“We’ll continue to invest in films that we just think will resonate with our audience and would allow us the ability to move people from radio to this service,” he said.
+“We’ll continue to invest in films that we just think will resonate with our audience and would allow us the ability to move people from radio to this

 A NEW DEADLINE FOR TRUTH SOCIAL MERGER DEAL